pranav-P92/AWS-SAA/README.md

 It handles **TCP, UDP, and TLS** traffic and is designed for **high performance and low latency**.

-- NLB allows to forward TCP & UDP traffice to instances
+- NLB allows to forward TCP & UDP traffic to instances
 - NLB handles **millions of requests** per seconds
 - NLB has less latency ~100 ms
 - NLB has one static IP per AZ, and supports  Elastic IP(helpful for whitelisting specific IP)